 11. In 1976 he successfully auditioned for "Iron Maiden", but the two guitarists who were then in the band Dave Sullivan and Terry Rance objected and gave bassist Steve Harris an ultimatum.
 Harris preferred Murray over the two.
 He noted that Sullivan and Rance left him no choice because Dave was the best guitarist he ever worked with.

 12. Unfortunately after a few months Murray was kicked out of the band following an argument with singer Dennis Wilcock.
 During this time Dave returned to "Urchin" and was privileged to record the single "She's a Roller" with them.

-13. Shortly afterwards Dave returned to "Iron Maiden", after singer Dennis Wilcock left the band.
+13. Shortly afterward Dave returned to "Iron Maiden" after singer Dennis Wilcock left the band.
 Since then he had become a regular and permanent member of "Iron Maiden".

 15. Murray is the only member of "Iron Maiden", along with Steve Harris, who appears on all of the band's albums.

 16. Although he is not one of the main songwriters of "Iron Maiden", his influence on its sound is tremendous.